Sarah Haines

 Russell Clarke

-Russell ClarkeAssistant Headteacher
+Russell ClarkeDeputy Headteacher

 Prior to joining Bradon Forest in September 2022 I held a number of roles in a large Wiltshire secondary school.
 These included seven years leading and managing the History and Politics department and more recently overseeing academic outcomes and pastoral support for disadvantaged students and vulnerable learners.
 I was born and raised in Sheffield until moving to Exeter University to complete my BA degree shortly followed by a return to Yorkshire to do my Masters degree and PGCE qualification.